Sophonisba Angusciola Peale

-Sophonisba Angusciola (Peale) Sellers (April 24, 1786 – October 26, 1859), known by the nickname "Sopy", was an early American ornithologist and artist.
+Sophonisba Angusciola (Peale) Sellers (April 24, 1786 – October 26, 1859), known by the nickname "Sopy," was an early American ornithologist and artist.
 She was also a noted quilt-maker and a surviving example of her work is preserved in the Philadelphia Museum of Art.
 She is recognized as the first woman in America to collect and prepare bird specimens for scientific study.

 Early life

-Sophonisba was born in Philadelphia, Pennsylvania.
+Sellers was born in Philadelphia, Pennsylvania on April 24, 1786.
 She was the daughter of the polymath Charles Willson Peale (1741–1827) and his wife, Rachel Brewer Peale (1744–1790).
-She was named after the Italian Renaissance painter, Sophonisba Angusciola (1532–1625).
-She grew up surrounded by her father's natural history collection, which included hundreds of mounted bird specimens.
-The collection was moved into Philosophical Hall in 1794, when Sophonisba was 8 years old, and again to the Pennsylvania State House (now Independence Hall) in 1802, when she was 16.
+She was named after the Italian Renaissance painter Sophonisba Angusciola (1532–1625).
+She grew up surrounded by the natural history collection of her father's Philadelphia Museum, which included hundreds of mounted bird specimens.
+The collection was moved into Philosophical Hall in 1794, when Sellers was 8 years old, and again to the Pennsylvania State House (now Independence Hall) in 1802, when she was 16.